catchupTJC/catchuptjc.github.io/_posts/2020-08-15-(SG)A Matter of Life and Death.md

 speaker: dnphillipshee
 ---

+Summary:
+There is no man who can live and not see death, this is a fact.
+There are many things in life we can hope for but cannot be sure of.
+Yes, we can put in a lot of effort for certain things.
+Oftentimes, we hope for certain outcomes but all these outcomes may not be sure.
+What is for sure is that there is no way we can live, and not see death — there’s nothing surer than that!
+That day WILL COME.
+Hence, to many, it’s a taboo and they don’t want to talk about death.
+But not talking about it doesn’t mean it won’t happen.
+We know that one day we live is also one day we’ve died.
+Why is it that life is also about death?
+Why do we live?
+Why do we die?
+What can we do about it?

 An English Novelist made this statement: nothing is a matter of life and death except life and death in itself.

 Another famous person making this statement: if you treat every situation as a life and death matter, you will die many times.